Omnithermal Perfect Simulation for Multi-server Queues: Introduction

-\cite{Connor-Kendall-2015} ask a very natural question: is it possible to carry out dominated CFTP \emph{simultaneously} for \(M/G/c\) queues with a range of \(c\), the number of servers?
-The authors refer to this as ``omnithermal dominated CFTP'', borrowing a term used to describe \citet{Grimmett-1995}'s coupling of random-cluster processes for all values of a specific parameter, and applied to CFTP in \citet{ProppWilson-1996a}.
+\citet{Connor-Kendall-2015} ask a very natural question: is it possible to carry out dominated CFTP \emph{simultaneously} for \(M/G/c\) queues with a range of \(c\), the number of servers?
+The authors refer to this as ``omnithermal dominated CFTP'', borrowing a term used to describe \citet{Grimmett-1995}'s coupling of random-cluster processes for all values of a specific parameter, and applied to CFTP in \cite{ProppWilson-1996a}.
 The potentially difficult issue in the queueing context is that of detecting a time at which we can be sure that the appropriate sandwiching processes will coalesce for all \(c\) in the range being considered.
-In this paper we show how such coalescence may be detected with the aid of a simple criterion that uses information about the sandwiching processes only for the queue with the least number of servers.
+In this paper we show how such coalescence may be detected with the aid of a simple criterion that uses information about the sandwiching processes only for the queue with the fewest servers.

 The outline of the paper is as follows.
 In Section~\ref{sec:domCFTP} we recall the definition of the Kiefer-Wolfowitz workload process associated to a multi-server FCFS queue, and then sketch the two perfect simulation algorithms of \cite{Connor-Kendall-2015}.
-In Section~\ref{sec:omnithermal} we present a natural partial order between Kiefer-Wolfowitz vectors of potentially different lengths; we subsequently use this to determine a condition which ensures that the termination time of \citet{Connor-Kendall-2015}'s Algorithm 2 is monotonic in the number of servers $c$.
+In Section~\ref{sec:omnithermal} we present a natural partial order between Kiefer-Wolfowitz vectors of different lengths, and subsequently use this to determine a condition which ensures that the termination time of \citet{Connor-Kendall-2015}'s Algorithm 2 is monotonic in the number of servers $c$.
 In Section~\ref{sec:sims} we use this condition to produce an Omnithermal Algorithm, and briefly report on the results of applying this to some $M/M/c$ queues.
-Finally, in Section~\ref{sec:conclusions}, we indicate how our results may be used to perform omnithermal perfect simulation for queues with general renewal input, or in the situation where we are interested in scaling the distribution of service durations, rather than changing the number of servers.
+Finally, in Section~\ref{sec:conclusions} we indicate how our results may be used to perform omnithermal perfect simulation for queues with general renewal input, or in the situation where we are interested in scaling the distribution of service durations, rather than changing the number of servers.
+The question of sampling from the equilibrium distribution of \emph{controlled} or \emph{adaptive} systems, e.g. where the number of servers is allowed to change over time, is also briefly considered.